Trail of Lights

 The realisation of this remarkable experience is made possible through the generous support from the State Government playing a vital role in bringing this immersive and captivating experience to life, enriching the cultural landscape, and fostering tourism and development in the region.

-• Department of Jobs, Precincts and Regions - Regional Tourism Infrastructure Projects (RTIP) $3 million
+• Department of Jobs, Skills, Industry and Regions - Regional Tourism Infrastructure Projects (RTIP) $3 million

 Partnerships